In The Words of Chinese Human Rights Lawyers

-In recent years, many of China’s leading human rights lawyers have defended Falun Gong adherents despite Party directives banning such action.
-On repeated occasions, these attorneys have defended practitioners in court, presenting detailed arguments as to their innocence and the broader need to observe the constitutional guarantee of freedom of religion.
-In response, they have faced escalating harassment, monitoring, disbarment, and even detention or torture at the hands of the authorities.
+Since the persecution started in 1999, many of China’s leading human rights lawyers have courageously defended Falun Gong adherents despite Party directives banning such action.
+These attorneys have defended practitioners in court, presenting detailed arguments as to their innocence and the broader need to observe the constitutional guarantee of freedom of religion.
+In response, they have faced harassment, monitoring, disbarment, and even detention or torture at the hands of Chinese authorities.

 “[Judges don’t decide Falun Gong cases according to the law], but according to the [secretive] requirements of the 6-10 Office instead.
 Sometimes they tell us that there are ‘requirements,’ but we are not allowed to see them.